 ABOUT THE FELLOWSHIP PROGRAM

-A CfSI Program Manager meets with your staff at least three times: before, during, and after the 14-week placement to ensure a high quality experience for the host organization and the Fellow(s).
+A CFSI staff member meets with your staff before, during, and after the 14-week placement to ensure a high-quality experience for the host organization and the fellow.

 Fellows are at your site 30-hours per week for 14-weeks, which gives you the opportunity to have someone to start or help on long-term projects.
 They can help strengthen and expand the reach of your organization.

 By hosting an intern you are helping grow the talent pipeline and grooming the next generation of social sector leaders and innovators.
 In addition, you are raising your own organizational awareness with students and faculty in the New England area.